-Christy Gardner is the founder and president of Mission Working Dogs.
+Christy Gardner is the Founder and President of Mission Working Dogs.
 Christy's passion for dogs has deep, personal roots.
 Serving as a Sergeant in the United States Army Military Police in Asia, Christy survived an injury in 2006 which eventually led her to accept her golden retriever service dog named Moxie in 2010.
 The two became inseparable and Moxie has accompanied Christy on many "missions" of their own, including competing with Team USA as an athlete on the Women’s Para Ice Hockey Team and on the USA Para Surfing Team.
 Christy is a World ranked Para thrower and is currently aspiring to make the US Paralympic Team for Tokyo 2020ne.
 As a certified dog trainer with nine years experience training Service and Therapy Dogs and five years experience with breeding, Christy has brought her dream of empowering others to fruition with the creation of Mission Working Dogs.
 Christy lives in Maine with her dogs Moxie, Doug and Libby and they enjoy everything the outside has to offer, from kayaking to hiking to hanging out at their camp in Western Maine.

 Rebecca Mann is the Vice President and Veterans Advocate of Mission Working Dogs.
 Rebecca is an avid animal lover and has three dogs including her service dog, Sully.
 Rebecca served in the Army for eleven years which included two deployments to Afghanistan.
 She attained the rank of Chief Warrant Officer 2 before being medically retired in 2016.
 Since her injury, Rebecca has engaged in several adaptive sports including adaptive mountain biking and sled hockey.
 As the Veterans Advocate for Mission Working Dogs, Rebecca works to connect veterans in need with service dogs that empower them to be more independent.

-Claire Parker is the Treasurer and Youth advisor for Mission Working Dogs.
+Claire Parker is the Secretary and Youth Advisor of Mission Working Dogs.
 Claire is the owner/handler of Lucky Tim who is the facility dog for Leeds Central School in Leeds, Maine.
 In addition to being the school’s administrative assistant, she brings Lucky to school every day for him to support the students in the school.
 Claire lives in Leeds with her husband Jeff and daughter Julia.
 As the Youth Advisor, Claire works with youth and their families to assess their needs and guide them through the application process.
 She enjoys boating and visiting the family camp as well as volunteering for the Leeds Food Pantry.